JordanChoo/Fuel-Mix/README.md

 ##Getting Started

-1. Git clone the package into your deafult Package directory
+1. Git clone the package into your deafult Package directory.

-2. Rename the folder to Mixpanel
+2. Rename the folder to Mixpanel.

-3. Copy the mixpanel.php config file into your apps default config
+3. Copy the mixpanel.php config file into your apps default config folder.

-4. Set the token value to the API token that MixPanel assigned to you
+4. Set the token value to the API token that MixPanel assigned to you.

 5. Have fun!